heysujal/hack-to-hire-frontend/README.md

 ### How to Run?
 1. `npm i`
+2. Configure SERVER_URL and SERVER_ENDPOINT as per choice in `constants/api.ts`
 2. `npm run dev`

 ### Assumptions
 - **Departure Time**: The time at which the flight will depart from the source.
 - **Arrival Time**: The time at which the flight will reach the destination.